BasilPanda/RoR2BaddiesWithItems/Package/README.md

 - Total item count now only counts visible items
 - ewi_midRunData now reports the correct number of max items to generate
 - Fixed cached item count carrying over to the next run
+- **Important note:** If you are using this mod alongside [AI Blacklist](https://thunderstore.io/package/Moffein/AI_Blacklist/) and [BossEquipmentFix](https://thunderstore.io/package/Groove_Salad/BossEquipmentFix/) and your game keeps freezing after a while, disable BossEquipmentFix.
+	- It is currently unknown why this incompatability happens

 **v3.0.1**